judilsteve/linqjs/README.md

         return new RangeIterator(this.start, this.end);
     }
 }
-// Use 'registerIterable' to add LinqJs methods to any object or prototype with a [Symbol.iterator]() function registerIterable('Range', Range.prototype);
+// Use 'registerIterable' to add LinqJS methods to any object or prototype with a [Symbol.iterator]() function registerIterable('Range', Range.prototype);

-// By default, LinqJs methods work on Arrays, Strings, Maps, Sets, and Generators const evenPerfectSquares = new Range(0,10)
+// By default, LinqJS methods work on Arrays, Strings, Maps, Sets, and Generators const evenPerfectSquares = new Range(0,10)
     .select(x => Math.pow(x, 2))
     .where(x => x % 2 === 0);

-// Results of LinqJs method chains can be iterated using for...of for(const element of evenPerfectSquares) {
+// Results of LinqJS method chains can be iterated using for...of for(const element of evenPerfectSquares) {
     console.log(element);
 }